antarctica/bas-style-kit-docs/site/_components/input-group.md

   included="yes"
 %}

-Use the `.input-group-btn` class, instead of `.input-group-addon`, as an element which contains a [button drop-down]({{ '/components/drop-down/#button-drop-down' | prepend: site.baseurl }}).
+Use the `.bsk-input-group-btn` class, instead of `.bsk-input-group-addon`, as an element which contains a [button drop-down]({{ '/components/drop-down/#button-drop-down' | prepend: site.baseurl }}).

 **Heads up!** Button drop-downs in input groups are not yet fully supported.